alexym1/NALB/README.md

 ## System requirements

-The package works on linux systems and optimized for Ubuntu 20.4 and Debian 10.
+The package works on linux systems and optimized for Ubuntu 20.4.

 ## Installation